BefuddledBug/flailsafe/README.md

 Flailsafe is a lightweight Bash utility designed to monitor files and automatically keep versioned snapshots whenever changes occur.
 It is particularly useful for configuration files and text-based files, allowing you to track changes over time and quickly recover previous versions if needed.
 All monitored file copies are stored inside the internal var/vault directory, preserving historical versions for comparison and recovery purposes.
+Flailsafe does not implement automatic restore, because it never writes outside its own root directory.
+Restoring files is left to the user’s discretion.
 While primarily intended for config and .txt files, it can be used to monitor any file at the user’s discretion.

 Install